haryati75/microservices-2-blog/readme.md

 #### Docker cheatsheet
 **To build the images and run the containers:**
+1. Change URLs in all index.js to localhost instead of k8 service names

 1. Go to the root directory of the service and run the following commands:
 ```bash